2019 Membership Application

 Market Conduct and Market Procedures

-9. The size and location of a vendor’s stall space at each market will be determined at the discretion of the Market Manager.
+9. The size and location of a vendor's stall space at each market will be determined at the discretion of the Market Manager.
 TCFM expects all vendors to be flexible about this determination.
+Vendor's maximum length of displayed products and vendor’s vehicle shall not exceed 24 feet from curb; and be in accordance with applicable laws for fire lane access.
 Location of market stall spaces are not guaranteed to a vendor from year to year.
-The fee for a 10’x10’ stall space is $25.00 per week.

-- Market stall must be clean before leaving the market.
+Market stall must be swept clean before leaving the market.

-- No alcoholic beverages, chewing tobacco, smoking, bicycling, skating, skateboarding, or dogs are permitted in or around the market area.
+No alcoholic beverages or vendor’s appearing intoxicated, chewing tobacco, smoking, bicycling, skating, skateboarding, or dogs are permitted in or around the market area.